mikazz/Bash/README.md

 ```

 ## Automatically get different terminal colors each time open terminal
+Instructions:
+The Script considers you're using gnome-terminal, which is the default Ubuntu terminal.
+Before running the script, open the gnome-terminal and create some profiles (Edit>Preference>Profiles) with different settings as you wish (background color, text color, ..).
+You can name them Profile1, Profile2, Profile3 and so on.
+Create enough Profiles to cover the quantity of Terminals that will be opened, but if a higher number of terminals are opened, the default profile will be used.
+The script creates a file ~/.Bash_Color_Changer, which it depends on, since it will tell the script if the terminal was opened regularly or after a call on .bashrc.

+Add the script to the end of ~/.bashrc
 ```bash
 # Change color according to the number of Bash shells opened
 # Creates the .Bash_Color_Changer file if it's not present